Tips for travellers to Cambridge

 Driving & parking in Cambridge

 With the obvious advice to paying attention to speed limits, Cambridge has also got many bus lanes which are only limited to cyclists, buses, taxis and emergency vehicles.
 If you are found to be driving in one of them, you will be fined, as cameras cover bus lanes.
-Cambridge also recently introduce bus gates – Red bell markers on map below.
+Cambridge city council also recently introduce bus gates – Red bell markers on the map below.
 Pay particular attention to Silver Street’s bus gates (essentially, the old bollards were removed and cameras were added).
-Drivers can only use Silver Street from 6am until 10am coming into Cambridge city centre, and then from 4pm until midnight leaving Cambridge city centre.
+Drivers cannot use Silver Street anymore to drive into Cambridge city centre.

 A lot of drivers get caught at the Silver Street bus gates as they are a direct way to the Grand Arcade car park, your GPS will not know that means getting a £60 fine in the process.